Last Updated on

 After playing, you can confirm that your vault progress is shown again by using the method outlined in our article on checking your vault.

 Any apps you use should now start working.
-MTG Arena is still in beta, at least until the release of Throne of Eldraine, so this method could easily change.
+MTG Arena was in beta until the release of Throne of Eldraine, so this method could easily change.
 But we’ll be sure to keep this article updated to make sure you can easily re-enable logging.

 Are you looking for other tips and tricks to make MTGA easier?
 Make sure to follow Draftsim on Twitter and Facebook.
 And why not try our free draft simulator to get some practice against our bots before you spend your hard-earned gems in Arena?